 My scientific research has tended to focus on reconstructing and understanding the human fossil record from the last last 2.6 million years (or Pleistocene Epoch), with a focus on the genus Homo.
 In 2010, I named a new species, Homo gautengensis, for the Lower-Middle Pleistocene Homo fossils from southern Africa.

-I'm increasingly interested in the late events in our evolution, those from the last couple of hundred thousand years, especially focusing on the evolution of modern humans (Homo sapiens), our global dispersal, and our interactions with other hominin species.
+I'm increasingly interested in the late events in our evolution, those from the last couple of hundred thousand years, especially focusing on the evolution of modern humans (Homo sapiens), our global dispersal, and our interactions with other hominin groups.
 The transition to farming and the profound evolutionary changes it ushered in have recently also caught my interest.

 Most of all, I'm just curious to understand who we are as a species, why and how we're so unusual, and all from the viewpoint of evolutionary science.